Luis102487/TargetSales/README.md

 # Walmart Customer Behavior Analysis

-## About

-This analysis explores Walmart sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

 ## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The major aim of thie project is to gain insight into the sales data of Walmart to understand customer behavior.
+The dataset was obtained from the (https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

 ## About Data